 Laurie Lewis ran Patagonia’s SoHo shop, the brand’s highest grossing store, for six years.
 She then built the retail operations for Organic Avenue, described as “the only organic plant-based grab-and-go brand in the U.S,” to 12 retail stores.
-But then the capital structure of the company changed, they restructured and she was jobless.
+But then the capital structure of the company changed, they reorganized and she was jobless.
 Fretting over her sudden unemployment, she gratefully signed onto her first freelancing job, which soon led to multiple jobs.
 It’s been an exciting and also nerve-racking transition for her.

 “I’m a consultant now, and the freedom that it gives me is priceless,” Lewis told me recently.
 “I don’t have to settle.
 I am not in pursuit of just any job.
 I [know] what my value is as a retail executive specializing in building happy and profitable employee and customer experiences.”